 Just like the Zenbook Pro 15, Asus has partnered with Harman Kardon for the amazing sound quality.
-I've watched a lot of YouTube and listened to songs, and to sum it up, the sound to my ears are very soothing.
+I’ve watched a lot of YouTube and listened to songs, and to sum it up, the sound to my ears is very soothing.
 I have no complaints about the sound, and yet again, with the ergo lift hinges, the sound from the bottom travels uniformly.

 The NVIDIA MX150 is not a high-end graphics card but does provide a seamless gaming experience.
 In my usage, there were no frame drops in the low settings, but I started noticing in mid settings.
-Well, it's quite a known fact that the graphics card is an entry-level.
+Well, it’s quite a known fact that the graphics card is entry-level.
 When playing Crysis 3, I also noticed an increase in noise in the fan speed, and the bottom part heated up after some 45 minutes gameplay.
 Practically speaking, the Zenbook 13 could run many top games with a little compromise in the quality.

 Battery Life –

-Isn't battery a major asset in the ultrabooks?
+Isn’t battery a major asset in the ultrabooks?
 Of course!
-Even in the case of Zenbook 13, the battery life is moderate to high.
+Even in the case of Zenbook 13, battery life is moderate to high.